jeffhuang4704/vulasset/v54-db-pod.md

 2. Write the scan/data part to the db-pod.
 It's a HTTP call to db-pod.
 3. Delete the scan/data from Consul.

-**Performance:**
-I conducted a few tests
-[test1] A ScanReport containing 142 CVEs with a zipped size of 5 KB.
-It takes around 13 seconds to migrate 1,000 reports.
-[test2] A ScanReport containing 1,371 CVEs with a zipped size of 33 KB.
-It takes around 17 seconds to migrate 1,000 reports.

-The data flow looks like below: controller => db-pod => nfs server (Persistent Volumes)

 ## Migration existing data from Consul to db-pod

 **Mechanism**